wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

 ### Drupal 8.5

-**UPDATE: in my original post, I forgot to run the tests with the `SIMPLETEST_BASE_URL` environment variable, so of course many tests were reported as failing.
-Stupid&hellip; In my defense, they should have been marked as _skipped_, not _failing_.**

-I used the following command to run the tests:
+**UPDATE 2018-01-07: in my original post, I forgot to run the tests with the `SIMPLETEST_BASE_URL` environment variable, so of course many tests were reported as failing.
+Stupid&hellip; In my defense, they should have been marked as _skipped_, not _failing_.
+However, I have tried running the entire suite on my Macbook several times since, to no avail: using Docker, using MAMP, using `vendor/bin/phpunit` or `core/scripts/run-tests.sh` script, they all crash after about 1h.
+So I'm going to base my data on the results we get from the Drupal CI.**

-<pre><code class="language-bash">
-SIMPLETEST_BASE_URL=http://localhost SIMPLETEST_DB=mysql://drupal:drupal@db/drupal time ./vendor/bin/phpunit -c core/phpunit.xml.dist
-</code></pre>

-Here's PHPUnit's output:

-    Time: 72 minutes, Memory: 772.00MB

-So, running the _entire_ suite takes approximately **72m**.
-Here again, we have many skipped tests, but like before, this can be because of missing services.

-_In Drupal's defense, I ran this inside a Docker container, and IO performance is notoriously bad on Docker for Mac.
-So this number may be much lower for other setups.
-If you can make tests run as fast as the [drupal.org CI server](https://dispatcher.drupalci.org/job/drupal_patches/), you may need approximately 40 minutes to run the entire suite.
-I doubt, however, that you can get much lower than that._
+It's hard (impossible?) to run the entire test suite on my Macbook Pro.
+For some reason, the functional tests make the terminal crash after some time (which then crashes my whole Mac).
+I tried with different terminal apps, so I guess it's system related (macOS High Sierra update?)
+So I will base my comparison on how long it takes for Jenkins to run the test suite.

+drupal.org runs tests whenever patches are submitted.
+A typical test run on [the Drupal CI](https://dispatcher.drupalci.org/job/drupal_patches/) takes about 40 minutes.
+I doubt you can get it to run much faster than that.

 Furthermore, generating a coverage report gives us the following statistics: